Verteego/vds-doc/installation.rst

-- generate SSH key for gcloud:
+- Generate SSH key for GCloud

 ::